-The term pseudepigrapha, which goes back to the second century, literally means "with false superscription," in modern times it refers to Jewish or Christian writings generally composed between 200 BC and AD 200 that are typically attributed to prominent Old Testament figures but that almost certainly did not originate with them.
+The term "pseudepigrapha," which goes back to the second century, literally means "with false superscription."
+In modern times it refers to Jewish or Christian writings, generally composed between 200 BCE and

+200 CE, that are typically attributed to prominent Old Testament figures but that almost certainly did not originate with them.
 For example, the text of ApAb as we have it today, though written in the first person as if Abraham were the author, was not composed by Abraham himself.
-(However, most scholars would acknowledge the possibility that there are ideas, themes, and stories in the account whose origins predate 200 BC.)
+(However, most scholars would acknowledge the possibility that there are ideas, themes, and stories in the account whose origins predate 200 BCE.)

-Some scholars, having prematurely concluded from their study that Joseph Smith created modern scripture solely from a combination of textual borrowings and his own imagination, apply the term "pseudepigrapha" (as well as the gentler term "midrash") to the Book of Abraham and the Book of Moses.
-Thus, after studying a previous essay comparing the Book of Moses with pseudepigraphic texts, one reader asked, "Just to make sure I understand this correctly: The evidence of the Book of Moses not being pseudepigrapha is that [it] is very similar to pseudepigrapha?"
-For this question to be answered properly, it needs to be restated: "Should it count as evidence that Joseph Smith did not simply invent the Book of Moses if we find that it resembles documents that are thought to have been invented but that are also known to be ancient?"
+Some scholars, having concluded from their study that Joseph Smith created modern scripture from a combination of textual borrowings and his own imagination, apply the term "pseudepigrapha" (as well as the gentler term "midrash" to the Book of Abraham and the Book of Moses.
+Thus, after studying a previous essay comparing the Book of Moses with pseudepigraphal texts, one reader asked, "Just to make sure I understand this correctly: The evidence of the Book of Moses not being pseudepigrapha is that [it] is very similar to pseudepigrapha?"
+To answer this question properly, it needs to be restated: "Should it count as evidence that Joseph Smith did not simply invent the Book of Moses if we find that it resembles documents that are thought to have been invented but that are also known to be ancient?"
 The answer to this question is, we think, a qualified "yes."

 Of course, the only possible gold standard for a comparative study of Moses 1 would be a similar account of heavenly ascent known to have come directly from the hand of Moses himself.
 However, because we possess no such manuscript, we are obliged to make the most of what we have.
-Either we engage with the imperfect collection of extant comparative cohorts as best as we can, or we do nothing at all.
+Either we engage with the imperfect collection of extant comparative cohorts as best we can, or we do nothing at all.

 Can imperfect documents provide reliable evidence?
 In light of our cultural and conceptual distance from the milieu of Moses, we are fortunate that imperfect documents from antiquity may nevertheless provide keys for understanding that "mysterious other world," even when existing manuscripts were written much later and, not infrequently, have come to us in a form that is riddled with the ridiculous.
-C. S. Lewis once addressed the potential of ancient sources, even those of poor quality, to inform modern scholars in surprising ways.
+C.S.
+Lewis once addressed the potential of ancient sources, even those of poor quality, to inform modern scholars in surprising ways.
 He illustrated his point by saying, "I would give a great deal to hear any ancient Athenian, even a stupid one, talking about Greek tragedy.
 He would know in his bones so much that we seek in vain.
 At any moment some chance phrase might, unknown to him, show us where modern scholarship had been on the wrong track for years."
-19

-In a few instances, our experiences in comparing Moses 1 to ApAb have revealed the truth of Lewis's claim.
-For example, as we looked carefully at Moses 1:27, a seemingly gratuitous and initially inexplicable phrase stood out: "as the voice was still speaking."
+19 carefully at Moses 1:27, a seemingly gratuitous and initially inexplicable phrase stood out: "as the voice was still speaking."
 Surprisingly, we found that ApAb repeated similar phrases in analogous contexts.
-This discovery provided a welcome clue to a possible meaning of this enigmatic phrase in both Moses 1 and ApAb-a finding we will describe in more detail later on.
+This discovery provided a welcome clue to a possible meaning of this enigmatic phrase in both Moses 1 and ApAb - a finding we will describe in more detail below.